tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3changelog.md

     to unregister, forfeit, and resend items.
 Currently forfeiting distributes others items in that player's world.
 However, this is planned to change in a later version.
+  * The downloadable spoiler log has been improved and is now in a more human-readable YAML format and has areas sorted by "logical" progression.
+It also includes more metadata such as tree pull, crab and stun prizes.
+  * A new set of Super Metroid custom sprites have been added.
+  * The A Link to the Past lowercase font has been slightly re-designed for better readability.

 * Gameplay Changes
   * Quickswap can be enabled for non-race seeds.
+  * Added a patch that allows the aim buttons to be assigned to any button in SM.
   * Game rewards, Z3 crystals and pendants, and SM boss tokens, are now randomized across both games.
-    * Boss tokens only count toward access to Tourian, only defeating the boss will unlock Wrecked Ship or the grey doors, correspondingly.
+    * Boss tokens only count toward access to Tourian.
+Grey doors unlocked by killing bosses in Super Metroid still require their respective boss to be killed.
     * Pendants have been biased against SM bosses as to avoid diminishing SM gameplay.
 The chance of no pendants among SM bosses is 66%, one pendant 30%, two pendants 3%, and three pendants basically never (6 in every 10k).
     * The SM map now shows every acquired prize at the top of the start menu, as well as the assigned boss prize on the map.
+For keysanity, the boss prizes are only revealed after finding one of the new SM "map station" items for an area.
     * The Z3 item menu now also shows the acquired boss tokens right under the crystals.
   * Two new goals have been added, Fast Ganon and All Dungeons.
     * With the Fast Ganon option you will find the G4 door to be unlocked in keysanity.